 For $1\le a\le p$ and $1\le i< p$, let $T^i_a$ be the subpath of $R_i$ with first vertex $v^i_a$ and last vertex $u^{i+1}_a$.
 Then for $1\le a\le p$,

 is a directed path from $u^1_a$ to $v^p_a$, say $M_a$.
 For $1\le a\le c$ let $R_a'$ be the subpath of $R_a$ from $u^1_a$ to $v^p_a$.
-The paths $M_1\l M_p$ are pairwise disjoint, and
+The paths $M_1\ll M_p$ are pairwise disjoint, and

-Moreover, the sum of the lengths of $M_1\l M_p$ is less than that of $R_1'\l R_p'$, since $u^1_1, v^1_1$ are not consecutive vertices of $R_1$.
+Moreover, the sum of the lengths of $M_1\ll M_p$ is less than that of $R_1'\ll R_p'$, since $u^1_1, v^1_1$ are not consecutive vertices of $R_1$.
 Hence if we take the linkage $L$ and replace each subpath $R_a'$ by $M_a$ for $1\le a\le p$, we obtain another linkage for the same problem instance using fewer vertices, contradicting that $L$ is minimum.
-Thus one of the assumptions in (1) must have been false.
+Thus the assumption immediately before (1) must have been false.
 This proves \ref{acceptable}.~\bbox

 We deduce: